Rishabh Pant: Early years (2017–19)

 In January 2017, Pant was named in India's Twenty20 International (T20I) squad for their series against England.
 He made his debut for India in the third T20I against England at the M. Chinnaswamy Stadium, Bangalore on 1 February 2017.
 Pant was the then youngest player to debut for India in a T20I match at the age of 19 years 120 days.

 In February 2018, he was named in India's T20I squad for the 2018 Nidahas Trophy.
 In July 2018, Pant was named in India's Test squad for the series against England.
 He made his Test debut against England on 18 August 2018.
 He became the first batter for India to get off the mark in Test cricket with a six in the series.
 On 11 September 2018, Pant scored his maiden Test century, against England also becoming the second-youngest wicket-keeper and the first Indian wicket-keeper to score a Test century in England.
 The following month, he was named in India's One Day International (ODI) squad for their series against the West Indies.
 He made his ODI debut for India against the West Indies on 21 October 2018.

-In December 2018, during the first Test against Australia, Pant took eleven catches, the most by a wicket-keeper for India in a Test match.
-In January 2019, during the fourth Test against Australia, Pant became the first wicket-keeper for India to score a century in a Test match in Australia.
+In December 2018, during the first Test against Australia, Pant took eleven catches, the most by a wicketkeeper for India in a Test match.
+In January 2019, during the fourth Test against Australia, Pant became the first wicketkeeper for India to score a century in a Test match in Australia.

 In June 2019, Pant was called up to India's squad at the 2019 Cricket World Cup as a replacement for Shikhar Dhawan, who suffered a hairline fracture of his left thumb during India's game against Australia.
 Following the World Cup, the International Cricket Council (ICC) named Pant as the rising star of the squad.

-In September 2019, during the second Test against the West Indies, Pant became the fastest wicket-keeper for India to affect fifty dismissals in Test cricket.
-In January 2021, during the fourth Test against Australia, Pant became the fastest wicket-keeper for India to reach 1,000 runs in Test cricket.
+In September 2019, during the second Test against the West Indies, Pant became the fastest wicketkeeper for India to affect fifty dismissals in Test cricket.
+In January 2021, during the fourth Test against Australia, Pant became the fastest wicketkeeper for India to reach 1,000 runs in Test cricket.